lrazovic/lrazovic_pallet/README.md

 [![Check, Test and Clippy](https://github.com/lrazovic/lrazovic_pallet/actions/workflows/check-and-lint.yaml/badge.svg)](https://github.com/lrazovic/lrazovic_pallet/actions/workflows/check-and-lint.yaml)

 ## Idea
+The aim of this project is to create a pallet to manage a liquidity pool.
 A user can stake a token (e.g. a DOT) and receive a liquid token (e.g. a LDOT).
+The user can:
++ Trade/transfer the LDOT
-The user can trade/transfer the LDOT, hold it to receive more LDOTs every X blocks or propose and vote changes.
++ Hold it to receive more LDOTs every X blocks
++ Propose and vote changes about economic paramenters of the pool.

 > **Note** <br>
 > What is a liquidity pool?
 A liquidity pool is a digital pile of cryptocurrency locked in a smart contract.
 This results in creating liquidity for faster transactions.
 A major component of a liquidity pool are automated market makers (AMMs).
 An AMM is a protocol that uses liquidity pools to allow digital assets to be traded in an automated way rather than through a traditional market of buyers and sellers.